dmbarbour/glas/docs/GlasApps.md

 MethodName is usually ephemeral due to potential for live coding, it's safe for bgeval because it's transferring backwards to a point in time where MethodName is known to have the same meaning.
 There is risk of thrashing if the background transaction conflicts with the caller, but this is easily detected and debugged.
 Background eval is compatible with transaction loop optimizations.

+## Foreign Function Interface

+A foreign function interface (FFI) is convenient for integration with existing systems.
+Of greatest interest is a C language FFI.
+But FFI isn't trivial due to differences in data models, error handling, memory management, type safety, concurrency, and so on.
+For example, most C functions are not safe for use within a transaction, and some must be called from consistent threads.

+A viable API:

+* `sys.ffi(StaticArg, DynamicArgs)` - call a foreign function specified in the configuration by StaticArg.
+The StaticArg may in general represent a custom function or script involving multiple FFI calls.

+This avoids cluttering application code with FFI semantics.
+The configuration is free to pass the StaticArg onwards to the runtime unmodified, but has an opportunity to rewrite it in an application specific way or adapt between runtimes with different feature sets.
+The runtime must understand from the rewritten StaticArg what to run *and* where.
+In most cases, we'll schedule the operation on a named FFI thread between transactions on a specific mirror.

+It is feasible to construct or distribute required, mirror specific ".so" or ".dll" files through the configuration, instead of relying on pre-installed libraries on each mirror.
+In some cases, we could also compile StaticArg operations directly into the runtime.

+*Note:* Where FFI serves a performance role, the StaticArg might indicate a non-deterministic choice of mirrors, providing opportunity for load balancing and partitioning tolerance.
+Naturally, this use case must carefully avoid mirror-specific pointers and resource references in arguments or results.
+Also, glas systems should ultimately favor *Acceleration* in performance roles, though FFI is a convenient stopgap.

 ## Sagas, or Long Running Transactions?
 Defer.

 It is feasible to request a runtime to create long-running transactions, called sagas, that we manually extend over multiple steps then eventually commit or abort.
 Between steps, a saga may be aborted implicitly due to read-write conflicts with other transactions or live code switch.